 Other suggested readings:

-to read another blog post that explains the re-introduction phase in more depth.e Low FOMAP diet being not a 'lifetime' diet.
+https://www.monashfodmap.com/blog/just-2-6-weeks-it-is-not-diet-for-life_8/ to read another blog post that explains the re-introduction phase in more depth on the Low FOMAP diet being not a 'lifetime' diet.